callumbwhyte/umbraco-examine-config/README.md

 This package is supported on Umbraco 8.4+.

+Most of the core functionality is provided by [Examine.Config](https://github.com/callumbwhyte/examine-config), with some Umbraco specific options sprinkled on top.

 ### Installation

 The package is available from Our Umbraco, NuGet, or as a manual download directly from GitHub.